Comparing Arphie vs. Responsive in 2025

 Arphie's AI-Native Architecture

-Arphie was designed in 2023 specifically to leverage large language models for RFP automation.
+Arphie was founded in 2023 specifically to leverage large language models for RFP automation.
 This means:

-Content Intelligence from Day One: Our system ingests content from Google Drive, SharePoint, and existing knowledge bases, then automatically maps relationships between similar questions.
-We've found that 73% of RFP questions are variations of 12 core question types—and native AI architecture handles these variations without manual tagging.
+Content Intelligence from Day One: The system ingests content from Google Drive, SharePoint, and existing knowledge bases, then automatically maps relationships between similar questions.

 Vector-Based Search: Unlike keyword matching, Arphie uses semantic search to find relevant responses even when exact wording differs.
 When someone asks "What is your incident response procedure?" the system understands this relates to "How do you handle security breaches?" without requiring you to tag them as related.

-Responsive was built as a content management system before modern LLMs existed, then added AI capabilities.
-This affects:
+Legacy platforms were built as content management systems before modern LLMs existed, then added AI capabilities.
+This architectural approach affects:

 • Response suggestions rely more heavily on exact-match keyword searching